hiddenderek/lib-flow/README.md

     }
 })
 ```
 When you create a new flow, a direct exchange will be automatically set up.
 All flows for this tenant will share this exchange.
 The values specified in the events array property are binding keys.
-For each binding key specified, a queue will be automatically created.
-This queue will listen for messages / events sent to the binding key and run your code if a message is sent to that binding key.
+For each binding key specified, a message queue will be automatically created.
+The exchange will send a message with a matching binding key to the relevant queue.

+This effectively creates the ability for event driven architecture managed by queues.

 ### `input`